 border-radius create an interesting effect that also complements the content below.

 CSS clipping paths can do some amazing things.
 They bring one of the staples of print design into a more interactive medium.
 Here, we have a

 clip-path used to create a window-shaped effect around a set of images – complete with beautiful hover animation.

-What I love about this series of diamond-shaped buttons is that they turn what could be boring (a collection of navigation links) into something unique.
+I love this series of diamond-shaped buttons because they turn what could be boring (a collection of navigation links) into something unique.
 While this may not be 100% simple to maintain in the long-term (adding items would require more CSS), it shows that you don’t have to settle for ordinary.

 As they say, why not make your entire page a non-standard shape?
 Okay, they probably don’t say that.
 But here we have an example of someone who did create a full-screen animation that bends along with your cursor position.
 One practical use might be to allow users to “reveal” an object hidden underneath.